-For the 2019-2020 school year, the MATS Advisement Team has created and implimented 8 mandatory lessons that will be taught in all 8th, 10th, and 12th grade classrooms.
+For the school year, the MATS Advisement Team has created and implimented 8 mandatory lessons that will be taught in all 8th, 10th, and 12th grade classrooms.
 These lessons will utilize Canvas so that students and parents will have access to the lessons online as well.
-The remaining grade level lessons will be developed in the 20-21 and 21-22 school years.
+The remaining grade level lessons will be developed in the the coming school years.
 These lessons will enable our students to have system-wide guidance on important academic, career, and personal/social topics.

 Additional Advisement Information:

 Who am I?